thiagomsantanna/qa-matera-test/README.md

 ## Project structure

-The project is simple, it has the folders as support files:
+The project is simple, it has these folders as support files:

 - `./config`: Has the Cucumber custom World class and cucumber.js more specific configuration.
 - `./payloads`: Has any response or request body schema, examples or factories.